 Most often, when a process is developed or transitioned to industrial setting, several lasers are tried to determine the optimal laser and the settings of this laser for the application.
 IPG Photonics Applications Labs are located around the world and are equipped with micromachining processing stations fitted with various types of nanosecond and ultrafast lasers.
 Our experienced team of application engineers is ready to assist you in validating your application.

 IPG Photonics offers pulsed lasers at various wavelengths from UV to Mid-IR, allowing users to address many different types of materials.
 Infrared pulsed fiber lasers are available at 1, 1.5 and 2 µm.
-Non-linear external conversion produces green and 355 nm nanosecond output.
+Non-linear external conversion produces 515 nm green and 343 nm output.

-Picosecond and femtosecond pulsed lasers are available in infrared up to 10 W at 1.5 μm, up to 100 W at 1.06 μm or as a second harmonic source up to 5 W at 0.52 μm.
-Femto pulse lasers range from 400 to 600 fs, pico pulse models range from 10 ps to 1 ns.
+Femtosecond pulsed lasers are available in infrared from 250 to 750 fs, pico pulse models range from 1 ps to 1 ns.
 For some models the pulse duration can be adjusted by the user.
-Repetiton rates range from 10 kHz to 3 MHz.
+Repetition rates range from 10 kHz to 3 MHz.
 Please contact your IPG Representative for details.

 In addition to these fiber pulsed lasers, IPG also provides hybrid fiber-to-crystal pico and femtosecond pulsed Mid-IR lasers: